mariadb-corporation/libmarias3/docs/contributors/introduction.rst

 API Version
 -----------

-API versioning is stored in the ``VERSION`` file which is used by the build system to version the API and docs.
+API versioning is stored in the ``VERSION.txt`` file which is used by the build system to version the API and docs.
 The versioning scheme follows the `Semantic Versioning Rules <http://semver.org/>`_.

 Function Visibility
 -------------------